ontodev/robot/docs/errors.md

 A valid command must be provided, running just `robot` will not perform any action.

+### Missing Requirement Error

+Some commands require certain options to be present.
+See the documentation for the specific command.

 ### Missing Input Error

 An input ontology must be specified with `--input`.
 In the case of [merge](/merge) and [unmerge](/unmerge), at least one input is required.